Harriet Lincoln Coolidge: Early life and education

-Harriet Abbot Lincoln, born in Boston, Massachusetts, was the daughter of Frederic W. Lincoln and Emmeline Hall Lincoln.
+Harriet Abbott Lincoln, born in Boston, Massachusetts, was the daughter of Frederic W. Lincoln and Emmeline (Hall) Lincoln.
 Her parents married in May 1848, and she was born before her mother died in July 1849.
 Frederic was called the War Mayor of Boston, as he held that office all through the American Civil War and was reelected and served seven years.

 Her great-grandfather, Amos Lincoln, was a captain of artillery and one of the intrepid band who, in 1773, consigned the tea to the water in Boston harbor.
 He was in the battle of Bunker Hill, attached to Stark's brigade, in action at Battle of Bennington, Battle of Brandywine, and Battle of Monmouth, and aided in the suppression of Shays' Rebellion, and was also one of Governor John Hancock's aids.
 On June 14, 1781, he was married to Deborah, a daughter of Paul Revere, which made Coolidge a great-great-granddaughter of his.
 Amos Lincoln's first ancestor in the US was Samuel Lincoln, of Hingham, Massachusetts, one of whose sons was Mordecai Lincoln, the ancestor of President Abraham Lincoln.

 Coolidge was delicate in childhood, and her philanthropic spirit was early shown in flower-mission and hospital work in Boston.
 Her childhood was passed as a neighbor of Louisa May Alcott, Oliver Wendell Holmes Jr., Thomas Bailey Aldrich, Edwin Percy Whipple, and James T. Fields.
 For several years, she was instructed at home, and she was sent to Dr. Dio Lewis's School for Young Ladies, of Lexington, Massachusetts.